 The skepticism is fair.
 Many vendors are repackaging SEO tools with an "AEO" label.
-But the actual work is different, and this article breaks down exactly how.
+But AEO does add real, measurable differences on top of the SEO foundation, and this article breaks down exactly what they are.

 What SEO Actually Optimizes For